gene-git/Arch-mkpkg/README.md

 tool provided by the package.

 It also optionally uses a 'makedepends' variable which is a list of packages that are needed to build the package.
+This is off by default.

 The only thing which causes a rebuild is a change to the package version - either because the underlying tool itself changed or because the packager manually forced a rebuild